-Turkey Creek Sanctuary located at 1518 Port Malabar Boulevard in Palm Bay.
-Butterfly Cassia, Cork Stem Passion Flower and Sand Pine a number of native plants in the Butterfly Garden.
+Turkey Creek Sanctuary and the Margaret Hames Nature Center at 1518 Port Malabar Boulevard in Palm Bay.
+Butterfly Cassia, Cork Stem Passionflower, and Sand Pine native plants in the Butterfly Garden.
 Bird Watchers can enjoy the Great Florida Birding Trail.
 Walk or jog on the 1.5-mile jogging trail.

-The nature center named after Margaret Hames an environmentalist who was instrumental in saving several exceptional areas that became parks.
-Marine shells, Fiber Tempered Pottery Shards, Native American Pottery and Artifacts exhibited.
-The first examples of pottery was over four thousand years ago.
-Crystals from Florida, coquina, clams and fossils displayed.
-Pen and ink drawings of reptiles including a Gila monster and a six-lined racerunner.
+The nature center is named after Margaret Hames, an environmentalist who was instrumental in saving several exceptional areas that became parks.
+Marine shells, Fiber Tempered Pottery Shards, Native American Pottery, and Artifacts exhibited.
+The first examples of pottery were over four thousand years ago.
+Crystals from Florida, coquina, clams, and fossils displayed.
+Pen, and ink drawings of reptiles including a Gila monster, and a six-lined racerunner.

 Individuals donated the animals mounted in the Nature Center.
-Books on the table illustrate the many birds, butterflies and reptiles.
+Books on the table illustrate birds, butterflies, and reptiles.
 More than 180 species of butterflies exist in Florida.
 Zebra Longwing is Florida’s state butterfly.

 Take a brochure as you walk on the boardwalk a 1.8-mile self-guided tour.
 People’s names carved on the wooden planks.
 Relax in the gazebo or have a picnic.
 Free entrance to the sanctuary and nature center; hours of operation on the website.